yuanz25/healthcare-data-analysis/README.md

 (c) Remove duplicates
-    - I did not perform this step as same patient name can appear due to multiple admissions.
+I did not perform this step as same patient name can appear due to multiple admissions.
 Using unique identifiers such as **Admission ID** /**Visit ID would be better** instead of just "Patient Name.".
-    - To check if there were multiple admissions.
-Group by Patient Name & Count Entries - which is present in this dateset.

 **📌 Identifying Key Columns**

 Relevant Columns for Analysis